oasis-open-projects/documentation/templates/readme_md-template-v2.md

 Add a brief explanation of what kind of contributions you are looking for and what your requirements are for accepting them.
 Add a link to [CONTRIBUTING.md](link to your contributing.md file) and a link to [CODE_OF_CONDUCT](link to your code_of_conduct.md file).

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors and Maintainers

+List authors and maintainers here, e.g.:
 * **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)

+And/or:
-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+"See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project."

 ## Support
-Where can people ask for help: this can be any combination of an issue tracker,Slack, a chat room, an email address, etc.
+Where can people ask for help: this can be any combination of an issue tracker, Slack, a chat room, an email address, etc.

 ## Join us on Slack
 If your project has a Slack, add it here, eg. "Click here and fill out the form to receive an invite to the [Project name] slack instance, to meet the community and learn more about how you can engage."[add link to Slack]